beyond-code-github/Superscribe/faq.markdown

 <h3 class="visible-phone">
   Q: How does Superscribe implement Graph Based Routing?
 </h3>
 <p><strong>A:</strong> At it's core, Superscribe provides a fully compliant Graph Based Routing implementation written in C#.
-It also goes one step further than this, providing a DSL for creating definitions quickly and easily, as well as helpers for dealing with OWIN pipelines and Asp.Net Web Api which are not part of  Graph Based Routing itself.
+It also goes one step further than this, providing a DSL for creating definitions quickly and easily, as well as helpers for dealing with Owin pipelines and Asp.Net Web Api which are not part of  Graph Based Routing itself.
 </p>
 <h3 class="visible-phone">
   Q: Why bother with a graph?
 What's wrong with a tree?